-- Section 2 Taxes paid, collected and remitted by the Downer Group - Section 5 Income taxes disclosed in Downer's 2021 Annual Report - Section 6 International related party dealings - Section 7 ATO Tax Transparency disclosures
+- Section 2 Taxes paid, collected and remitted - Section 5 Income taxes disclosed in 2022 Annual Report - Section 6 International related party dealings - Section 7 ATO Tax Transparency disclosures

 Basis for opinion

 We conducted our audit in accordance with Australian Auditing Standards.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.